AZYsGithub/Arceus-X-UI-Library/README.md

 ### Optional Theme Customization

-The Arceus X UI Library also provides optional functions to customize the theme:
+The Arceus X UI Library also provides optional functions to customize the theme in RGB format:

 - Set the background color: